dfelinto/blender-manual/manual/render/freestyle/view_layer/line_style/modifiers/color/distance_from_object.rst

 Range Min, Max
    The limits of the mapping from "distance to camera" to "property in mapping".
-   If the current point of the stroke is at *Range Min* or less from the active camera or the object, it will take the start value, and conversely, if it is at *Max* or more from the camera/object, it will take the end value.
+   If the current point of the stroke is at *Range Min* or less from the active camera or the object, it will take the start value.
+And conversely, if it is at *Max* or more from the camera/object, it will take the end value.
    These values are in the current scene's units, not in pixels!